Here’s how a burglar could disable your alarm and what you can do about it

 Check with your provider about cellular backup for your alarm.
 With cellular backup, your burglar alarm can still send a signal to the central monitoring station, even if someone cut the phone line.

 Finally, when the alarm goes off, make sure someone responds right away.
 Usually, that’s the police, but if your system is self-monitored, you need a person with eyes on their notifications at all times.
 If someone shows up at home immediately after a breach, that’ll limit the burglar’s damage.
+And good news is, home security providers like Frontpoint and Vivint provide some decently-priced monitoring plans.

 You can also try putting up another security system’s sticker/sign (or even a generic sticker/sign) if you prefer.